ouspg/CompSec/README.md

 **This means: as long as you get enough points from somewhere, you can skip even final coursework.
 Grading table is presented [here.](#grading)**

-*Generally, every week there is a choice: Make lecture assigments sufficiently and you will get grade 1 from that week **OR** participate for lab and complete tasks as described to get grade 2 or more from that week.
-You can't get points from both lecture assigments and labs in the same week.*
+*Generally, every week there is a choice: Make lecture questionnaires sufficiently and you will get grade 1 from that week **OR** participate for lab and complete tasks as described to get grade 2 or more from that week.
+You can't get points from both lecture questionnaires and labs in the same week.*

 Grades from the labs are equal to amount of points they are offering.